Applicants for admission to the William S. Boyd School of Law must:

 - a current LSAC Credential Assembly Service report including copies of transcripts from all schools attended;

-- at least one evaluation or letter of recommendation from an individual who has supervised the applicant in an academic or employment setting.
-Academic evaluations are preferred.
-Evaluations may be submitted via the LSAC Evaluation Service at lsac.org.
+- at least one letter of recommendation from an individual who has supervised the applicant in an academic or employment setting.
+Academic letters are preferred.
 Letters of recommendation may be submitted by applicants via the CAS Letter of Recommendation Service (preferred), or by the recommender directly to the Boyd School of Law Office of Admissions.